Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Efficient Teacher

 \subsection{Dense Detector}

-The imbalance of positive and negative training assignment samples often leads to unqualified pseudo labels in one-stage anchor-based detectors.
-To address this issue, we introduce the design of dense inputs.
 YOLOv5\cite{jocher2022ultralytics} is a widely-used one-stage anchor-based detector in industry due to its friendly-deployed support and fast training speed.
+In order to investigate semi-supervised experiments on YOLOv5, a comprehensive analysis of the improvements made by YOLOv5 detector compared to other state-of-the-art detectors, such as RetinaNet, is required.
 Results in Table~\ref{tab:detector_compare} demonstrate that YOLOv5 $w/o$ outperforms RetinaNet in terms of performance and computation.
-Furthermore, with dense image inputs after Mosaic augmentation, the $AP_{50:95}$ of YOLOv5 can be boosted from 41.2 to 47.87.
+Furthermore, with dense image inputs after Mosaic augmentation, the $AP_{50:95}$ of YOLOv5 can be boosted from 41.2 to 49.0.
 YOLOv7 further improves the $AP_{50:95}$ to 51.5 with the help of dense flow of information and gradients on the basis of dense inputs.
-Our study suggests that improvements in the performance of one-stage anchor-based detectors often require dense inputs.
-Therefore, we propose Dense Detector as a base model for SSOD under dense inputs.
+Based on the above comparison, a hypothesis can be derived that increasing the density of inputs can effectively enhance the performance of one-stage anchor-based detectors.
+To validate this hypothesis, a novel detector named Dense Detector was constructed to quantitatively evaluate the techniques employed in YOLOv5.